sammyd/iOS8-day-by-day-book/manuscript/17-live-rendering.md

 And that's it!
 The objective-C equivalent is `IB_DESIGNABLE`.

-If you need to provide any custom setup for the IB view then you can override the `prepareForInterfaceBuilder()` method, which will get called only when rendering inside interface builder.
+You can override the `prepareForInterfaceBuilder()` method if you need to provide any custom setup for the IB view.
+This will get called only when rendering inside interface builder.

 ## `@IBInspectable`